 Directors of Trout Lake Station: Tom Frost 1981-2000, Tim Kratz 2000-2015, Susan Knight 2015-2020, Gretchen Gerrish 2019-Present.

 The Center for Limnology continues to be a leader in the study of limnology.
 Since Hasler retired, new generations of faculty have carried on the traditions that have made the Center known internationally in the field.
 The CFL continues to attract some of the best students in the world, and through programs such as the Long-Term Ecological Research (LTER) program and North Temperate Lakes LTER program (NTL LTER) ensures its place in the future.
 Some examples of significant key events featured in this article:

 the story of the formal creation of the Center for Limnology and the long term impact of that creation;

 securing the Long Term Ecological Research (LTER) grant and its centrality to the life of the CFL;

-the Trophic Cascade theory which grew to dominate the field of limnology;
+the Trophic Cascade theory which had a major impact on the field of ecology;

 the relationship of economics to ecological systems;

 the education of hundreds of graduate students and their subsequent impact on the field and society;

 CFL on-line Newsletters also provide on-going historical information from the first publication in 1987 through today.